milena-t/ReVis/README.md

 ```
 options:
   -h, --help            show this help message and exit
+  --compute_tables_from_OG
-  --compute_tables      it will compute all the tables required for plotting and then also make the plot
+                        it will compute all the tables required for plotting and then also make the plot
   --plot                it will ONLY plot and you have to pass the table filepaths as input (if you go more than 1kb up/downstream, computing the tables will take a long time)
   --compute_tables_from_list
                         it will compute all the tables from two lists of transcript IDs, a foreground and a background list (or a 'significant' and 'all' list respectively)